saltstack/salt/doc/topics/tutorials/starting_states.rst

 package and service should be in.
 Here the package is to be installed, and the service should be running.

-Finally, on line 6, is the word ``require``, this is called a Requisite Statement, and it makes sure that the apache service is only started after the successful installation of the apache package.
+Finally, on line 6, is the word ``require``.
+This is called a Requisite Statement, and it makes sure that the Apache service is only started after the successful installation of the apache package.

 Adding Configs and Users
 ========================

-When setting up a service like an apache server many more components may need to be added.
+When setting up a service like an apache web server, many more components may need to be added.
 The apache configuration file will most likely be managed, and a user and group may need to be set up.